Structure and genome of HIV: Structure

 The complete sequence of the HIV-1 genome, extracted from infectious virions, has been solved to single-nucleotide resolution.

 The HIV genome encodes a small number of viral proteins, invariably establishing cooperative associations among HIV proteins and between HIV and host proteins, to invade host cells and hijack their internal machineries.
 HIV is different in structure from other retroviruses.
 The HIV virion is ~100 nm in diameter.
 Its innermost region consists of a cone-shaped core that includes two copies of the (positive sense) ssRNA genome, the enzymes reverse transcriptase, integrase and protease, some minor proteins, and the major core protein.
 The genome of human immunodeficiency virus (HIV) encodes 8 viral proteins playing essential roles during the HIV life cycle.

 HIV-1 is composed of two copies of noncovalently linked, unspliced, positive-sense single-stranded RNA enclosed by a conical capsid composed of the viral protein p24, typical of lentiviruses.
-The two copies of RNA strands are vital in contributing to HIV-1 recombination, which occurs during reverse transcription of viral replication.
+The two RNAs are often identical, yet they are not independent, but form a compact dimer within the virion.
+Several reasons as for why two copies of RNA are packaged rather than just one have been proposed, including probably a combination of these advantages: One advantage is that the two copies of RNA strands are vital in contributing to HIV-1 recombination, which occurs during reverse transcription of viral replication, thus increasing genetic diversity.
+Another advantage is that having two copies of RNA would allow the reverse transcriptase to switch templates when encountering a break in the viral RNA, thus completing the reverse transcription without loss of genetic information.
+Yet another reason is that the dimeric nature of the RNA genome of the virus may play a structural role in viral replication.
 The containment of two copies of single-stranded RNA within a virion but the production of only a single DNA provirus is called pseudodiploidy.
 The RNA component is 9749 nucleotides long and bears a 5’ cap (Gppp), a 3’ poly(A) tail, and many open reading frames (ORFs).
 Viral structural proteins are encoded by long ORFs, whereas smaller ORFs encode regulators of the viral life cycle: attachment, membrane fusion, replication, and assembly.